JackEdTaylor/expra-wise24/_sources/demo/demo_participate.md

 ## **Step 3**: Take Part!

-In the experiment, you will be rating German words on "concreteness", on a scale from *1* (abstrakt) to *5* (konkret).
-These terms will be explained fully at the start of the experiment, but if you still have any questions then just ask.
+In the experiment, you will have to identify which words are real, and which words are fake.
+These terms will be explained fully at the start of the experiment, but if you still If you have any questions about the task, then please ask!

 To start the experiment, simply open `demo_experiment.psyexp` with PsychoPy.
 Once in the experiment, click the *Run experiment* button, circled below.
-The experiment should take around 10 minutes.
+The experiment should take around 20 minutes.

 <img src="demo_experiment_run.png" onerror="this.onerror=null; this.src='https://raw.githubusercontent.com/JackEdTaylor/expra-wise24/master/lecture/demo/demo_experiment_run.png'">